 Visit our COVID-19 FAQs for more detailed information on vaccine coverage.

-The FDA grants a vaccine an EUA only after it has determined that the vaccine is safe to use, and provides effective protection against a virus.
+The FDA authorizes use of a vaccine only after it has determined that the vaccine is safe to use, and provides effective protection against a virus.
 Clinical trials involving thousands of people must demonstrate that vaccination prevents a large percentage of people from being infected, and that any potential side effects are very rare.

-The two vaccines that have received an EUA have been proven to be 90 – 95 percent effective.
-That’s a very high level of protection — much higher (for example) than the flu vaccine, which is between 40 and 60 percent effective.
+The three vaccines that have received FDA authorization have been proven to be effective.
+The Moderna and Pfizer vaccines, which require two doses, are 90–95 percent effective.
+The Johnson & Johnson vaccine is 72 percent effective and only requires a single dose.
+All three vaccines offer a very high level of protection — much higher (for example) than the flu vaccine, which is between 40 and 60 percent effective.

 While some people receiving a COVID-19 vaccine experience flu-like symptoms, that doesn’t mean it has infected them.
-The vaccine contains no actual coronavirus.
+The vaccines contain no actual coronavirus.
 Instead, the vaccine teaches our cells how to make a protein that triggers an immune response against the virus.

 As with all vaccines, allergic reactions are possible.
 If you have ever had an allergic reaction to a vaccine in the past it’s important to talk to your doctor about possible side effects and whether it is safe for you to be vaccinated for COVID-19.